Krazete/bookmarklets/README.md

 # YTScroller.js
 Watch a video and read comments simultaneously.
-Active this bookmarklet upon first loading YouTube.
-You can also use the source code with a userscript app like TamperMonkey to make this automatic.
+This is more useful with a userscript manager like TamperMonkey.
 ```javascript
 javascript:(function(){document.body.appendChild(document.createElement("script")).src="https://rawgit.com/Krazete/bookmarklets/master/ytscroller.js"})();
 ```

 # YTSentiment.js
-Check multiple videos' like statuses all at once (to avoid clickbait and such).
+Check multiple videos' like statuses all at once.
-Activate this bookmarklet on any YouTube page with multiple video links.
-- green: #(likes) > #(dislikes)
-- murky green: #(likes) == #(dislikes)
-- red: #(likes) < #(dislikes)
+The ratings are scaled logarithmically, with green meaning more "likes" and red meaning more "dislikes".
+This is more useful with a userscript manager like TamperMonkey.
 ```javascript
 javascript:(function(){document.body.appendChild(document.createElement("script")).src="https://rawgit.com/Krazete/bookmarklets/master/ytsentiment.js"})();
 ```